quil-lang/quil/rfcs/analog/spec_changes.md

 and neither match `DAGGER DAGGER T 0`.

-**Timing Control**
+### Timing and Synchronization

 ```
-Delay :: DELAY Qubit Expression
+Delay :: DELAY Qubit+ FrameName* Expression
 Fence :: FENCE Qubit+
 ```

 Delay allows for the insertion of a gap within a list of pulses or gates with a specified duration in seconds.

+If frame names are specified, then the delay instruction affects those frames on those qubits.
+If no frame names are specified, all frames on precisely those qubits are affected. **Note:** this excludes frames which _intersect_ the specified qubits but involve others.
+For example, `DELAY 0 1.0` delays one qubit frames on `0`, such as `0 "xy"`, but leaves other frames, such as `0 1 "cz"`, unaffected.

-Fence ensures that all operations on the specified qubits that proceed the fence statement happen after the end of the right-most operation of that set of qubits.
+Fence ensures that all operations involving the specified qubits that follow the fence statement happen after all operations involving the specified qubits that preceed the fence statement.

 Examples:
 ```